Have you ever been asked to vacate a seat on a plane? And did you agree or not?

 There seems to be two camps in the answers; people who refuse to give up their seats, and people who only give them up for a good reason, and very few will willingly give up a good seat for an inferior one.

 My brother-in-law is 193cm – six foot four in the old scale – and travels a lot.
 He usually goes business overseas, but for short domestic flights he pays extra to get an aisle or exit row because it can be excruciating for him in today’s cramped cabins.
-I would get second-hand annoyance for him if someone asked to take his seat, especially as he’s paid for it and especially if it was for something such as a couple preferring to sit together.
+I would get second-hand annoyance for him if someone asked to take his seat, especially as he’d paid for it and especially if it was for something such as a couple preferring to sit together.

-In an extreme example there is the case of the late Renee Rabinowitz, who successfully sued Israel’s national carrier El Al, for discrimination after she was forced to move from her seat next to an ultra-Orthodox man who refused to sit next to a woman.
+In an extreme example, there is the case of the late Renee Rabinowitz, who successfully sued Israel’s national carrier El Al for discrimination after she was forced to move from her seat next to an ultra-Orthodox man who refused to sit next to a woman.

 It seems they picked the wrong woman to move on as Rabinowitz is a former a lawyer and Holocaust survivor who initially complied but when she found out the scale of the issue – there was an organised legal campaign against the practice – she sued the airline.